regionstockholm/poc_tc2openEHR/Tietoevry/ETL/docs/README.md

 - In 2nd phase complex compostion will be saved - contains inter-relation between drug, dosages and days.
 - Medication is saved in a composition and Administration and infusion are saved in separate compositions where they are linked them to their respective medication.

+## Clinical Chemistry

+#### Overview
+Chemistry ETL extracts the Lab results from the given json file, and transforms the data into composition for saving into OpenEhr CDR.

+#### Input
+Json

+#### Template
+Lab_result_report_TCPOC

+#### Extraction and Transformation
+The Chemistry Extraction project reads data from the Json file into the class models for creating a list of Lab results.
+It also converts the dates into ISO format.

+The Transformation projects creates a composition for each file as each file contains one lab result for the given patient.

+## Activities

+#### Overview
+ctivities ETL extracts the Activities from the given json file, and transforms the data into composition for loading into OpenEhr CDR.A

+#### Input
+Json

+#### File naming convention
+[title/name]_[patientId].json - To map the data of the file to the respective patient, the Patient Id is fetched from the name of the file. eg. Activities_12345.json

+#### Template
+RS - Activity

+#### Extraction and Transformation
+The Extraction reads the Json file and maps to class models to form a List of Objects.
+For each activity, the dates are converted into ISO format and if the date and time are separate, then they are also merged into separate property with DateTime format for saving into the composition.

+The Tranformation project creates a composition for each activity and its metadata.
+The composition is dynamically created for each activity.
+The frequency content which varies as per the frequency type (0, 1, 2, 3) is also mapped as per the template.

+#### Challenges
+The frequency content in the input varies depending on the frequency type.

+Following are the frequency types-

+- 0 - the content property contains a FrequencySingle object
+- 1 - the content property contains a FrequencyDaily object
+- 2 - the content property contains a FrequencyScheduleDay object
+- 3 - the content property contains a FrequencyScheduleWeek object
+- 4 - the content property contains a FrequencyContinuous object
+- 5 - the content property contains a FrequencyIrregular object

+Frequency 0, 1, 2, and 3 are covered in this project.

 ## SUMMARY

 | Module    | Input file format | Template Name  |  View Used    | Widget Used |        UI    |